Lift and drag in three-dimensional steady viscous and compressible flow: Introduction

 \subsection{Far-field force theory in two dimensions}

-To make the notations for two-dimensional flow unified with three-dimensional flow in Cartesian coordinates $(x,y,z)$ with $\pU=U\pe_x$ and $\pe_z$ being in vertical-up direction, a two-dimensional flow is assumed to occur on a $(x,z)$-sectional plane, with vorticity $\po=\om\pe_y$ and $\ppsi =(0,\psi,0)$ so that $\pu_\psi =\na\psi\times \pe_y$.
-A control surface $S$ with unit outward normal $\pn$ in three dimensions is reduced to a closed loop, still denoted by $S$ but has tangent unit vector $\ptt$ so that $\pn\times \ptt =\pe_y$.
-Then the Kutta-Joukwski lift formula obtained by \cite{Joukowski1906} using far-field analysis is well known.
-In vector form, the lift force $\pL=L\pe_z$ on a body of any shape in a two-dimensional incompressible, inviscid and steady flow reads \beq\lb{KJ} \pL =\rho_0 \pU \times\pGamma_\phi, \eeq where
+To make the notations unified with 3D flow in Cartesian coordinates $(x,y,z)$ with $\pe_x, \pe_y$ and $\pe_z$ being the unit vectors along incoming-flow, spanwise and vertical-up directions, respectively (see Fig.~\ref{coordinate}), a 2D flow is assumed to occur on a $(x,z)$-sectional plane, with vorticity $\po=\om\pe_y$ and $\ppsi =(0,\psi,0)$ so that $\pu_\psi =\na\psi\times \pe_y$.
+A control surface $S$ with unit normal vector $\pn$ in three dimensions { reduces} to a closed loop, which has unit tangent vector $\ptt$ so that $\pn\times \ptt =\pe_y$.
+Then the lift $\pL=L\pe_z$ on a solid body in a steady flow of incompressible and inviscid fluid reads \beq\lb{KJ} \pL =\rho_0 \pU \times\pGamma_\phi, \eeq where $\rho_0$ and $\pU = U \pe_x$ are the fluid density and velocity, respectively, at infinity,

-is the vector circulation $\pGamma =\Ga\pe_y$ of a bound vortex in the body, $\rho$ is the fluid density with suffix 0 denoting the constant property at upstream infinity, $\phi$ is the velocity potential and $[\![\cdot]\!]$ denotes the jump as $\pu_\phi$ goes around the loop once.
-Note that \er{KJ} is completely independent of the size and geometry of $S$.
-When the body is an airfoil with sharp trailing edge, the circulation $\pGamma_\phi$ can be determined by the Kutta condition \citep{Kutta1902}.
-This well-known K-J formula has since served as the very basis of classic steady aerodynamics.
-Meanwhile, for this inviscid flow the drag force is zero, in consistent with the famous \textit{d'Alembert paradox}.
+is the vector circulation $\pGamma =\Ga\pe_y$ of a bound vortex in the body, $\phi$ is the velocity potential and $[\![\cdot]\!]$ denotes the jump of the corresponding quantity as one goes around the loop once.
+Equation \er{KJ} is the well-known K-J theorem, which is completely independent of the size and geometry of $S$ and has since served as the very basis of classic steady aerodynamics.
+For example, when the body is an airfoil with sharp trailing edge, $\pGamma_\phi$ can be determined by the Kutta condition \citep{Kutta1902}.
+Meanwhile, for this inviscid flow the drag is zero, in consistent with the famous \textit{d'Alembert paradox}.

-In contrast to inviscid flow, in a steady viscous flow the vortical wake must extend to downstream unboundedly, and any contour $S$ surrounding the airfoil must cut through the wake, leaving some vorticity outside of $S$.
-Thus, one has to ask (i) whether \er{KJ} is still effective, and (ii) if yes, whether the lift is still independent of the choice of $S$.
+In contrast to inviscid flow, in a viscous flow the vortical wake must extend to downstream { all the way to the outside of the steady flow region $V_{\rm st}$ so that any contour $S \in V_{\rm st}$} surrounding the airfoil must cut through the wake, leaving some vorticity outside of $S$.
+Thus, one has to ask (i) whether \er{KJ} is still effective, and { if yes, (ii)} whether the lift is still independent of the choice of $S$.